 As the IOTA network does not require any transaction fees, the data transactions needed in the context of the ECLASS white paper can be processed free of charge.
 The possibility of sending financial transactions, including micro-transactions, with IOTA as well allows an easy switch to the business models that utilize the micropayments.

 Through the wide ecosystem of users and use cases, the accumulated experiences are constantly flowing back into the further development of IOTA, matching the requirements to becoming the standard protocol for IoT and open digital cross-company ecosystems.

 As a further development of the concepts presented in the ECLASS white paper the integration with IOTA Open Source technology will meet the requirements for security, data integrity and data sovereignty.
 Integrated Layer 2 functionalities like IOTA Access can provide a basis for the management of access rights to industrial assets and their Digital Twins.
 IOTA is designed to be highly scalable and complementаr, forming a harmonious whole to realize the visions of the I40.

 The IOTA mainnet is step by step being prepared for complete decentralization.
-With the latest updates to IOTA 1.5, is rapidly becoming enterprise ready.
-The first testnet provides the best opportunity for companies, industry associations and consortia to start exploring their ideas, create new products and business models on the IOTA network and to co-operate, co-create and master the fourth industrial revolution together.
+With the latest updates to IOTA 1.5, is rapidly becoming enterprise-ready.
+The first testnet provides the best opportunity for companies, industry associations and consortia to start exploring their ideas, create new products and business models on the IOTA network and co-operate, co-create and master the fourth industrial revolution together.